Skip to main content

 Unlike other permission targets, tags and domains provide bulk access to multiple resources.
 Tags can be used to grant resources across almost every resource type.
 When you grant access for a tag “x”, all resources with the tag “x” will be made available to the group or application.

-Domain is used to grant access to all tasks under a particular domain.
-This is useful for mass-granting a worker application to execute all tasks under a specific domain, instead of having to add individual tasks and specifying its domain.
+A domain is used to grant access to all tasks under a particular domain.
+This is useful for mass-granting a worker application to execute all tasks under a specific domain, rather than having to add individual tasks and specify their domain.
 Refer to Routing Tasks to learn more about domain mappings.

 Permission stacking